Skip to content

 • Kerry A. Howard, Ph.D., Research Manager

-Dr. Kerry A. Howard, Research ManagerKerry Howard, Ph.D., is the research manager at the Center for Public Health Modeling and Response.
-She received her Ph.D. degree from Clemson University in applied health research and evaluation and a M.S. degree from Seton Hall University in experimental psychology and cognitive neuroscience.
-Her research focuses on the elimination of health disparities through data-driven examinations of delivery of care in disadvantaged populations, as well as methodology that impacts decision-making in the prevention and treatment of cognitive decline and Alzheimer’s Disease, opioid use disorder, Hepatitis C and community child safety.
-Howard has performed research in the fields of health and psychology over the course of her career, accumulating extensive experience with research design, data maintenance and analysis, and scientific writing, as well as an understanding of how these areas can be applied to improve real-world outcomes and disseminate findings to the community.
+Dr. Kerry A. Howard, Research ManagerKerry Howard, Ph.D. is the research manager at the Center for Public Health Modeling and Response.
+She received her doctorate degree from Clemson University in applied health research and evaluation and a Master of Science from Seton Hall University in experimental psychology and cognitive neuroscience.
+Her research focuses on data-driven examinations of delivery of care through mobile health clinics, as well as methodology that impacts decision-making in the prevention and treatment of cognitive decline and Alzheimer’s Disease, opioid use disorder, Hepatitis C and community child safety.
+Howard has performed research in the fields of health and psychology over the course of her career, accumulating extensive experience with research design, data maintenance and analysis and scientific writing, as well as an understanding of how these areas can be applied to improve real-world outcomes and disseminate findings to the community.

 • Jiande Wu, Ph.D., Data Manager/Data Scientist

 Dr. Jiande Wu, Data Manager/Data Scientist Jiande Wu, Ph.D., is the data manager/data scientist at the Center for Public Health Modeling and Response.
-He received his Ph.D. degree and M.S. from the University of New Orleans in electrical engineering.
-He also holds M.S. and B.S. degrees from North China Electric Power University in computer science and engineering.
-Wu possesses extensive training and expertise in the field of computational genomics and data analysis.
+He received his doctorate degree and Master of Science from the University of New Orleans in electrical engineering.
+He also holds master’s and bachelor’s degrees from North China Electric Power University in computer science and engineering.
+Wu possesses extensive training expertise in the field of computational genomics and data analysis.
 His research primarily focuses on the development and application of advanced big data analysis techniques and computational genomic methods.
 Wu currently serves as the Center’s data manager and is responsible for data extraction and management of electronic health records (EHR) data.
 He is also responsible for overseeing the application of machine learning techniques for prediction, including the development of early warning systems for infectious disease outbreaks based on digital trace data.

 • Emily Serman, Ph.D., Research Associate

-Dr. Emily Serman, Research AssociateEmily Serman, Ph.D., is a Research Associate at the Center for Public Health Modeling and Response.
-She received her PhD in Population, Health, and Place from the University of Southern California and her MS in Civil and Environmental Engineering from the University of Rhode Island.
+Dr. Emily Serman, Research AssociateEmily Serman, Ph.D., is a research associate at the Center for Public Health Modeling and Response.
+She received her doctorate degree in population, health, and place from the University of Southern California and her Master of Science in civil and environmental engineering from the University of Rhode Island.
 Her research focuses on the intersection of climate and infectious disease dynamics, leveraging large-scale data assets and geospatial analysis.
-She is also broadly interested in infectious disease epidemiology, the social determinants of health, and advancing health equity.
+She is also broadly interested in infectious disease epidemiology and social determinants of health.

 • Grace Austen, Research Associate